shmorri/docs-casa-prod/3.1.4/source/administration/installation.md

 Upon successful installation, a confirmation message will appear that says: "Credential Manager installation successful!
 Point your browser to `https://<host>/cred-manager`".

-Wait for some 30 seconds, then visit the URL and authenticate against Gluu to access Credential Manager.
+Wait for some 30 seconds, then visit the URL and authenticate against Gluu to access Casa.
 If oxd license details were not added during setup, follow the instructions to [manually add an oxd license](./faq.md#adding-license-manually).

 By default the application is accesible at URL path `/cred-manager`.
-If you want Credential Manager to use a different context path please follow the steps listed [here](change-context-path.md).
+If you want Casa to use a different context path please follow the steps listed [here](change-context-path.md).
 It is advisable to apply this customization before any credential enrollments take place.